 Then, complete your CO lender's loan application process.
 Every lender has a somewhat different process.
 Still, in general, you'll need to give the following info: income sources, pay stubs, Social Security numbers, the address of the house you'd like to buy, purchase contract, credit check authorization, banking information, and the amount you'd like to borrow.

 Your lender will then give you a loan estimate.
 The estimate includes your anticipated closing costs, monthly payment, and possible interest rate.
 Keep in mind that a loan estimate isn't the same thing as a mortgage.
 It's an approximate calculation, and you can get multiple loan estimates to compare and select the right loan for you.

-Work with Mr. Cooper when going through the mortgage process in Denver and we'll look at your situation and give you a Verified Approval letter — a super-accurate estimate of what you can afford to borrow!
-This letter carries weight with realtors and home sellers because it shows you are serious and can afford a home.
+Work with Mr. Cooper when going through the mortgage process in Denver and we'll look at your situation and give you a Verified Approval letter — a super-accurate estimate of what you can borrow!
+This letter carries weight with realtors and home sellers because it shows you are serious and can buy a home.
 Not all lenders offer Verified Approval letters as Mr. Cooper does.

 Just ask!
 It's normal to have questions about the home loan process.
 The FTC advises that you should also ask each lender about the loan's annual percentage rate, additional fees, special programs, and whether the quoted rate is the lowest for that day or week.

 The Final Step for a Home Mortgage in Denver, CO